 Finally, we need to understand that our speech reflects our inner most being:

 Watch over your heart with all diligence, for from it flow the springs of life (Proverbs 4:23)

 For as he thinks within himself, so he is.
 He says to you, \”Eat and drink!\” but his heart is not with you.
 (Proverbs 23:7)

-In condemning others, we use the Bible as a sword (as a weapon) against people: that\’s the deception of our hearts, the tongue unbridled, as James called it.
+In condemning others, we may find ourselves using the Bible as a weapon against people: that’s the deception of our hearts, the tongue unbridled, as James called it.
 Condemnation is un-grace, it is the opposite of restoring someone in gentleness.

 But the wisdom from above is first pure, then peaceable, gentle, reasonable, full of mercy and good fruits, unwavering, without hypocrisy.
 And the seed whose fruit is righteousness is sown in peace by those who make peace.James 3:17-18